Our underwear reaches the right places

 The ‘gently worn’ (laundered) bras we collect are also given to the women we help, as well as sold to family run recycling company LMB Textiles to help us raise the vital funds we need to support our work.
 LMB send the bras they get from us to people in developing economies like Africa to help them earn an income by selling bras.

 To date, our pantastic supporters have donated a phenomenal amount of underwear as you can see from our pantometer.
 Our underwear timeline shows where and to whom all the underwear you’ve donated has gone.
-And the countries we’ve reached so far include Angola, Burkina Faso, Cameroon, England, Ethiopia, Gambia, Ghana, Guinea, Kenya, Liberia, Madagascar, Malawi, Namibia, Nigeria, Rwanda, Scotland, Sierra Leone, Somalia, South Africa, Swaziland, Tanzania, Uganda, Wales, Zambia, Zanzibar and Zimbabwe.
+And the countries we’ve reached so far include Angola, Botswana, Burkina Faso, Cameroon, England, Ethiopia, Gambia, Ghana, Guinea, Kenya, Liberia, Madagascar, Malawi, Namibia, Nigeria, Rwanda, Scotland, Sierra Leone, Somalia, South Africa, Swaziland, Tanzania, Uganda, Wales, Zambia, Zanzibar and Zimbabwe.

 A pants journey